frederickfaria/rainy-hills/README.md

 # DEPLOYMENT:

-The project is including the scripts to compile the application with maven and docker image creation.
+The project is including the scripts to compile the application with maven and the docker image creation using JBoss Wildfly 10.1.0.Final.

 **To compile and create the image:**